ska-sa/katsdpimager/doc/user.rst

            only needed if there were multiple continuum imager configurations run on this data set.

+   The fluxes must be *apparent* fluxes i.e., modulated by the primary beam.
+That may change in future versions.

 .. option:: -i <KEY>=<VALUE>, --input-option <KEY>=<VALUE>

    Passes an option to an input backend.
 The MS backend supports the following